We’ve all heard the quote “persistence is key”, right? Well take it from us, that is not how it works with video marketing and here’s why.

 You can post the same type of video in the same fashion over and over again, but if you are not measuring your results to see if your method is actually working, you’re just wasting your time.
-And even if you know your method is working well, there could be better methods to use that you just aren’t paying attention to.
-There are so many ways to measure your video’s results such as the view count, play rate, click-through rate, social sharing, and—if you’re trying to sell a product— the conversion rate.
+Even if you know your method is working well, there could be better methods to use that you aren’t paying attention to.
+There are so many ways to measure your video’s results such as the view count, play rate, click-through rate, social sharing, and— if you’re trying to sell a product— the conversion rate.

-Here are 7 video metrics to keep an eye one:
+Here are 7 video metrics to keep an eye on:

 Another important factor when using all of this information is to also think about your trends.
 Many social applications have a stats or analytics page that shows when people most view your page, what days, times, or types of posts do the best.
 Utilize these to the best of your ability to find your peak performance times and factor these into your results.